catchorg/Catch2/README.md

 }
 ```

+_Note that benchmarks are not run by default, so you need to run it explicitly
+with the `[!benchmark]` tag._

 ## Catch2 v3 has been released!

 You are on the `devel` branch, where the v3 version is being developed.